 Keep Sellers Engaged with These 7 Tactics

-Even the most thoroughly planned sales kickoffs fall flat if they fail to resonate with sellers and engage the audience.
+Even the most thoroughly planned sales kickoffs fall flat if they fail to resonate with sellers and engage them.
 Start with the seven strategies below for a more engaging SKO.

 1. Minimize Distractions